DollieSon/DollieSon/README.md

 - I somewhat taught myself the basics of programming by modifying the files of games
 - I like modding games

-If you wanna talk to me, or ask anythin, feel free to message me
+If you wanna talk to me, or ask anythin, don't be afraid to message me

 <!--
 I'm single... he he he.. he..
 TT....
 HAHAHAHA